ElderSam/classificados-app/backend/README.md

 Open terminal in \backend\ClassifiedsAPI\ClassifiedsAPI and execute the comand;
 	dotnet run
 OR
-Open Visual Studio and click in Run
+Open Visual Studio and click in Run (In this case, if you want to test the frontend, you must to set the port in frontend/src/services/api.js)

 #3.
 Test the web API
 Navigate to;